Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 A selection of book chapters and articles will be announced on Brightspace.

-Access to Brightspace is necessary because the syllabus and other information about this course can be found here.
+Leiden University uses Brightspace as its online learning management system.
+After enrolment for the course in MyStudymap you will be automatically enrolled in the Brightspace environment of this course.
 Furthermore, announcements and modifications will be communicated via Brightspace.
 Students have the responsibility to stay informed and are thus advised to regularly check Brightspace for updates.
-In uSis you can access your personal schedule and view your results.

 Dr. Lydie Cabane (course coordinator)